 - Add paste mixture to the bread-machine pan along with the remaining 1/2 cup of milk.

-- Add egg, sugar, salt, cream or egg yolk, remaining pre-measured flour, and yeast to the bread-machine pan and select the dough cycle.
+- Add egg, sugar, salt, cream or egg yolk, softened butter, remaining pre-measured flour, and yeast to the bread-machine pan and select the dough cycle.
 Press "Start."

 - When dough has risen to double its original size, remove from the bread pan, punch down gently and divide dough in half.
 On a generously floured surface, roll each half into a rectangle size about 13 x 10 inches.

 - Spread each rectangle with approximately 2 tablespoons of softened butter or heavy cream.

 - Distribute half of this mixture over first rectangle and half over the second.
 Sprinkle about 1/4 c. chopped, toasted, pecans over the brown-sugar/cinnamon layer.

 - Roll up dough the long way.
 Slice into 8 equal pieces.
 Place cut side down into greased 8-inch pan or glass dish.

 - Cover and let rise until almost double in a warm, moist place.

 - About 15 minutes before rolls will be ready to bake, preheat oven to 375 degrees.